What is Sumulationcraft?

 On a primitive level, Simulationcraft works like this:

 1) You import a summary of your character into Simulationcraft.
-It includes all your gear, talents, artifact traits, and all other relevant information.
+It includes your equipped gear, talents, artifact traits, and all other relevant information.

-2) You specify an Action Priority List – a “rotation” of actions for you character to perform in Simulationcraft.
+2) You specify an Action Priority List (APL)- a “rotation” of actions for you character to perform in Simulationcraft.

 Both APL and the summary use Simulationcraft’s internal “programming” language.